 The MDSAP will replace the current Canadian medical Devices Conformity Assessment System and become the official standard for assessment (tentatively) in 2019.
 That means that manufacturers have less than a year to get ready for the changes.

-Some quick tips to help you transition smoothly:
+A quick checklist to help you transition smoothly:

 - Automate your audit system to store audit templates and have easy access to regulatory forms.